dionjwa/dionjwa.github.io/pages/resume.md

 ## Dion Amago Whitehead

-### Software Engineer, Data Scientist, Game Developer
+### Software Engineer/Architect, Data Scientist, ex-Game Developer

 I'm passionate about understanding complex systems using big data and software, large scale data software architecture, molecular simulation, evolution, biological networks, game development, UX, in no particular order.
 I have a broad and deep range of interests and abilities, and a thirst for learning.